Your free business.com+ membership unlocks exclusive tech deals and advisor support

 FYIDid you know

-The best document management software can help optimize your workflows, reduce paper clutter and free up office space previously dedicated to storage.
+The best document management software can help optimize workflows, reduce paper clutter and free up office space previously dedicated to storage.

-4. Factor in other variables when evaluating office space needs.
+4. Factor in other variables.

-Here are other variables to consider:
+Here are some other variables to consider:

-• Is there natural lighting
+• Is there natural lighting?
+(This is important, as lighting affects productivity and mood.)

 • Can the space accommodate ergonomic workstations and comfortable furniture?